Frequently Asked Questions

 8. IF YOU ALTER YOUR BOOKING FOR ANY REASON

 after it has been confirmed by us, and it does not involve a transfer to a different route or departure date, we will do our best to accommodate your written request.
-An alteration fee may be made to cover administration and we will notify you of the fee in advance of the changes.
-All changes are subject both to availability and to any resulting extra costs imposed by our suppliers.
+An alteration fee of £150 (£100 if 56 days or more before departure) will be made to cover administration.
+All changes are subject both to availability and to the payment of any resulting extra costs imposed by our suppliers and for the costs of changing Walkers Packs.
 We pay our suppliers in advance and have agreed that once a booking has been paid for the sum paid is neither transferable nor returnable.

 9. IF YOU TRANSFER YOUR BOOKING TO A DIFFERENT ROUTE OR A DIFFERENT DATE

-after confirmation, a transfer fee of £100 per person will be payable.
+after confirmation, a transfer fee of £150 per person (£100 if 56 days or more before departure) will be payable.
 If other costs are incurred (such as the provision of walkers’ packs) or are imposed by our suppliers (see above) in effecting the transfer you will be liable to cover these.
 Any such change made within 28 days of start date will be treated as a cancellation and rebooking and clause 11 below will therefore apply instead of this clause.

 10. IF WE HAVE TO ALTER